Breadstick-Innovations/22008-RP2040-Dev-Board/README.md

 ---

-# Current Status - Rev 3 Arrived and Working!
+# Current Status - Rev 3 Arrived and working* but there's a snag.

+*There is a missing trace from the 3.3V regulator creating a non-ideal path for some of the capacitors.

 ![](./Photos/Rev%203/IMG_2891.jpg)
 ![](./Photos/Rev%203/WIN_20220509_17_40_56_Pro.jpg)